matthew-macgregor/marvelous-realm-of-earndayl/README.md

 Some code (and a great deal of inspiration) draws from Ruud Helderman's <r.helderman@hccnet.nl> [excellent example](https://helderman.github.io/htpataic/htpataic01.html) of a text adventure in C, and also carries the MIT license.
 The more that I work on the project the more I have diverged on my own path.

 Minunit is liberally licensed by John Brewer, and comes with NO WARRANTY.
 See `minunit.h` for more information.

+[Linenoise](https://github.com/antirez/linenoise/tree/master) by antirez is under the Simplified BSD License.
+See [./vendor/linenoise-LICENSE](./vendor/linenoise-LICENSE) for details.

 ## Development Prerequisites